Wutikorn/Getting-and-Cleaning-Data-Course-Project/README.md

 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.

-The old dataset includes the following files:
+The new dataset includes the following files:
 =========================================

 - 'README.md'